paulboutin/bikes/index.md

 ---
 layout: home
 title: Home
-aside: Here's a look at some of Paul's builds
+aside: Take a look at some of my builds
 ---